 We received over 350 award nominations in the first year and over 250 ongoing awards, reaching 25% of the charity.
 Footage of the awards ceremony was the most widely viewed company-wide broadcast at the time on YouTube.
 In particular the recognition scheme heavily adopted by our Retail teams, historically a hard to reach group, and we believe it is driving retention and engagement in those teams.

-Between 2013 and 2014 we have seen a 7% increase in our engagement score for the question: “I feel valued and recognised for the work that I do”.
-Follow-up research with People Insight found that Our Heroes has played a central part in driving the high levels of engagement at CRUK (Piper Research 2015).
+We have seen a 7% increase in our engagement score for the question: “I feel valued and recognised for the work that I do”.
+Follow-up research with People Insight found that Our Heroes has played a central part in driving the high levels of engagement at CRUK (Piper Research).